The Magician (American TV series): Plot

 Blake was a professional stage magician who used his skills to solve crimes and help the helpless.
 Years earlier, Blake had been in prison on a trumped-up espionage charge in an unnamed country in South America.
 He discovered a way to escape with his cellmate, which began his interest in escapology.
 The cellmate died and left him a fortune.
 The escape, apparently followed by exoneration of the false charges that had led to it, led to Blake's pursuit of a career in stage magic, which made him famous.
 He never forgot his unjust imprisonment, which motivated him to seek justice for others.

-Initially, Blake used a private Boeing jet airliner named The Spirit as a base of operations; it was outfitted as a mobile residence ("It's like any other mobile home, only faster") with live-in pilot Jerry Anderson (Jerry Wallace in the pilot episode, same actor).
-Blake drove a white '73 Chevrolet Corvette C3 with soft nose, mostly open T-top Targa roof and custom vanity license plates ("SPIRIT") and, for its time, an exotic feature—a car phone.
-Blake frequently received assistance from acerbic columnist Max Pomeroy, and Max's brilliant son Dennis, who uses a wheelchair.
+Initially, Blake used a private Boeing jet airliner named The Spirit as a base of operations; it was outfitted as a mobile residence ("It's like any other mobile home, only faster") with live-in pilot Jerry Anderson (Jerry Wallace in the pilot episode, played by the same actor).
+Blake drove a white '73 Chevrolet Corvette C3 with soft nose, mostly open T-top Targa roof and custom vanity license plates ("SPIRIT") and a car phone, at the time an exotic high-technology feature.
+Blake frequently received assistance from acerbic columnist Max Pomeroy, and Max's brilliant son Dennis, who used a wheelchair.

 Starting with episode 6, the opening credits feature a narrator's voice stating, "All of the magic you're about to see is performed without trick photography of any kind... by Bill Bixby...
 The Magician".

 Midseason changes

-The pilot film had shown a four engine jet airplane in gold and brown livery, parked on an apron in daylight, with Spirit painted as nose art.
-It was probably the very same Boeing 720 called The Starship used by touring rock musicians in the 1970s, with gold and brown livery plus band logos from the Led Zeppelin North American Tour in mid 1973 to The Allman Brothers Band in summer of 1974.
+The pilot film showed a twin engine Boeing 737 jet airplane in gold and brown livery, parked on an apron in daylight, with Spirit painted as nose art.

+The TV series showed a four engine jet airplane; it was probably the Boeing 720 called The Starship used by touring rock musicians in the 1970s, with gold and brown livery plus band logos from the Led Zeppelin North American Tour in mid 1973 to The Allman Brothers Band in summer of 1974.
 Then it was painted in US red-white-blue.
-The TV series showed a twin engine Boeing 737 at night, and in addition, the Corvette entering the plane via a rear loading ramp, a feature only available on some dedicated cargo aircraft, but not on the Boeing 720 or 737 even when converted to freighter.
+In addition, the Corvette was shown entering the plane via a rear loading ramp, a feature only available on some dedicated cargo aircraft, but not on the Boeing 720, even when converted to freighter.

-Midway through the program's run, the idea of the jet airplane mobile home was dropped and Blake took up residence in a posh apartment at The Magic Castle, a real club devoted to magic acts in Los Angeles, California.
+Midway through the program's run, the idea of the jet airplane mobile home was dropped and Blake took up residence in an upmarket apartment at The Magic Castle, a real club devoted to magic acts in Los Angeles, California.
 At the same time, the supporting cast of the show was replaced with a new, single character, Dominick, a somewhat comical sidekick.
 No explanation for the changes was given in the series.
 Jerry continued to make occasional minor appearances, and Tony recruited Jerry and Max together for one further case in the new format.